 “An imaginative and visual pleasure as well as confirmation that spaceships don’t beep and blink but sound like spring cleaning.”—Kirkus Reviews

-Illustrator: Leo Timmers
+Author, Illustrator: Leo Timmers

 Leo Timmers is one of Belgium's preeminent picture book authors, with a large and loyal following.
 Trained in graphic design, he illustrates magazines as well as picture books.
 He lives in Brussels with his wife and daughters.